UTSCCSCC01/finalprojectf22-tech-army/doc/sprint0/UI.md

-Below is the link to the UI and UX design of UTSC HUB. https://www.figma.com/file/y8m2KVr1VExWlDrdJS5QlU/UI%2FUX?node-id=0%3A1
+Below is the link to the UI and UX design of UTSC HUB.\n https://www.figma.com/file/y8m2KVr1VExWlDrdJS5QlU/UI%2FUX?node-id=0%3A1